se-edu/addressbook-level25/doc/DeveloperGuide.md

 #### Use case: Delete person

 **MSS**

 1. User requests to list persons
 2. AddressBook shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the person <br>
 Use case ends.

 **Extensions**